gomorpheus/morpheus-apidoc/source/includes/_keypairs.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the key publicKey | null | The public key pair value privateKey | null | The private key pair value (optional)
+name      |  | A unique name scoped to your account for the key publicKey |  | The public key pair value privateKey |  | The private key pair value (optional)

 **NOTE** The Public and Private key are stored in encrypted form in the database.